common photography mistakes by beginners

 If you are focusing too close make sure that your subject is at least as away as the minimum focusing distance of your lens.

-And focus on the eyes, when shooting a close portrait.
+And focus on the eyes, when shooting a portrait especially at a very close distance.

 While the Aperture is quite open so as to get the Bokeh Effect, the eyes are where the focus is.